wechaty/docusaurus/jekyll/_posts/2021-06-08-design-and-document-apis-with-swagger.md

       properties:
         title:
           type: string
-          example: 'Buy eggs'
+          example: "Buy eggs"
-          description: 'The description task to be done.'
+          description: "The description task to be done."
         completed:
           type: boolean
           example: true
-          description: 'True or false to mark whether the task has been completed.'
+          description: "True or false to mark whether the task has been completed."
         id:
           type: integer
           example: 3
-          description: 'A unique identifier for this task.'
+          description: "A unique identifier for this task."

   responses:
     error: